A device invented by a 25-year-old is finally catching trash in the Great Pacific Garbage Patch. It hauled 60 bags to shore to turn into new products.

 'These are not going to be gimmicks'

-Slat said 100% of the sales of whatever product The Ocean Cleanup creates will go toward financing further cleanup of the garbage patch.
+Slat said 100% of the sales of whatever product The Ocean Cleanup created would go toward financing further cleanup of the garbage patch.
 The group also plans to work with DNV GL, a group that develops technical standards for operations at sea, to create a public certification for products made from ocean plastic.

 Right now, Slat added, companies can claim that their products are made of recycled ocean plastic even if that ocean plastic makes up just 1% or less of the item.
 The Ocean Cleanup's goal is to create a product made entirely of recycled plastic from the Great Pacific Garbage Patch.